nodemailer/wildduck/README.md

 node examples/push.mail.js username@example.com
 ```

-This should "deliver" a new message to the INBOX of *username@example.com*, if your email client is connected then you should promptly see the new message.
+This should "deliver" a new message to the INBOX of *username@example.com* by using the built-in SMTP maildrop interface.
+If your email client is connected then you should promptly see the new message.

 ## License